Saumya-Kanti-Sarma/gemni-chat-bot/readme.md

-Here’s your README rewritten for clarity and professionalism while keeping it straightforward:

----

 # Proof of Work – Generative AI with Gemini API (OpenAI-Compatible)

 This project demonstrates a working setup of **Google Gemini models** using the **Gemini API** with **OpenAI-compatible endpoints**.